STEllAR-GROUP/tutorials/cscs2016/session1/README.md

 * More functional
     * tasks should accept inputs and return results
     * modifying global state should be avoided
-        * race conditions and other thread
+        * race conditions and other thread related problems (deadlocks etc)

 * the leaf nodes of the tree are the smallest bits of work you can express
     * but those leaf nodes might be broken further by HPX